This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

-2. Anti-CACNG6 (extracellular) Antibody, preincubated with the control peptide antigen.
+2. Anti-CACNG6 (extracellular) Antibody, preincubated with the negative control antigen.

 The calcium channel voltage-dependent gamma subunit 6 encoded by the CACNG6 gene, encodes an integral membrane protein.
 Its role is to stabilize the calcium channel during the channels inactive state.
 This subunit is responsible for decreasing Ca2+ currents when it is co-expressed with the low voltage activated Ca2+ channel subunit1,2.

 The calcium channel γ subunits comprise eight members that share a common topology.

 This family is divided in three clusters: The first- γ1 and γ6, second γ5 and γ7 and third γ2,3,4,8.

 CaVγ6 protein is predominantly expressed in striated muscle cells.
 It is also expressed in skeletal and cardiac muscles and slightly in the brain as a separate isoform.